-Peter Grady, Vice President of Network Development and Fleet – Chrysler Group LLC, presented the keys to one of the Ram 2500 CNG pickups to Oklahoma Governor Mary Fallin.
+Peter Grady, Vice President of Network Development and Fleet – Chrysler Group LLC, present

 The state of Oklahoma began delivery of the first of 242 Ram 2500 CNG trucks that it purchased for use in state-level vehicle fleets, particular the Oklahoma Department of Transportation, which will deploy the trucks for use on highway maintenance projects.

 Oklahoma governor Mary Fallin was one of the key figures in putting together a multi-state bidding pool consisting of 22 states, allowing for more competitive purchasing power for the states that wish to buy natural-gas vehicles for state government fleets.
 Part of the reason for the purchase of the Ram CNG trucks is the fuel's lower cost relative to gasoline, as well as natural gas being a major part of the state's energy economy.